dmzdb/dmzdb/README.md

  </p>
 <p align="left">  </p>

-- 🔭 I am currently contributing to personal development
+👨‍💻 About Me

-- 🌱 I’m currently learning Lua
+- 💻 I'm just starting out, but I like to try a bit of everything.

-- 📫 How to reach me **@usrr93k** on Discord
+- 🎯 I'm learning more every day by exploring and testing new ideas.

 <div align="center">
  <h2> Languages, Frameworks & Tools </h2>